The pattern for women’s turtleneck ROLL UP:

-- Pattern for women’s turtleneck T-shirt is constructed in professional program for clothing pattern development and it is available in sizes 32 – 46 and 48 – 60 (find size chart below).
+- This pattern for women’s turtleneck T-shirt is constructed in a professional program for clothing pattern development and it is available in sizes 32–60 (find size chart below).

-- This turtleneck is of close-fitting silhouette.
+- This turtleneck is of a close-fitting silhouette.
 Wear the turtleneck collar rolled down halfway.
-T-shirt has wide “cuffs” on the sleeves and wide bottom hem.
+The T-shirt has wide “cuffs” on the sleeves and a wide bottom hem.

-You can find detailed sewing instructions for this pattern here: How to sew women’s turtleneck T-shirt.
+- You can find detailed sewing instructions for this pattern here:

 Use thinner knits (elastic materials) with a high content of elastic fibers (elastane, lycra, spandex, etc.).
 For example:

 - Those are very thin - great for autumn turtleneck/turtleneck to wear with a shirt or blouse.
 You can go with a smaller size of the pattern (if you are between two sizes) thanks to the high elasticity of viscose knits.

 - Thicker stretchy fabrics - great for winter turtleneck.
 The elasticity is close to the limit, so if you are hesitating between two sizes, choose a larger one in this case.

 - Modal is great for close-fitting clothes, but it’s a bit thicker than standard viscose knit - a great choice if you aren’t particularly fond of very thin materials.

 - Merino/bamboo knits, fine-rib knits - each manufacturer operates with different material parameters, so it is important to check the elasticity of your material with a simple test (you will receive more information with the pattern).